weblogixx/wsclient-evented/README.md

 This method will automatically try to reconnect the WebSocket if it is not connected before sending.
 The amount of send tries can be configured via ```options.maxSendTries```.

+---

 ##### wsclient-evented websocket message format:
 The client sends a special format when using text type messages.
-It is currently defined like this:
+It is currently defined like this for the default message handler:
 ```javascript
 {
   type: type,